manheim/terraform-pipeline/docs/FlywayMigrationPlugin.md

 ## [FlywayMigrationPlugin](../src/FlywayMigrationPlugin.groovy)

 Enable this plugin to run automated database migrations with [Flyway](https://flywaydb.org/).
 Flyway can be configured through standard configuration files, or through environment variables.
+Since migrations maybe less frequent than terrform changes, by default, if a pending migrtion is detected, the pipeline will prompt you *again* to confirm that you want to proceed with the migration.

 ```
 @Library(['terraform-pipeline']) _